PhD Degree Program in Pharmacological Sciences

 2. Clinical Biochemistry

-3. Molecular Pharmacology Methods
+3. Methods of Molecular Pharmacology

 4. Applied Aspects of Clinical Research Methodology